Mazz84002/RF-Oscillator-and-Wireless-Transmitter/Oscillator-System/LTSpice-Oscillator-System/README.md

 The files given here are LTSpice files, which are placeholders and NOT THE ONES USED IN OUR DESIGN.
-In order to access the files we worked with, you need access of Virtuoso